morissetcl/morissetcl.github.io/_posts/2019-12-26-rails-migrations.md

 rails db:sth
 etc..
 Are you bored to only use these commands ?
-I have always be frustrated to use migrations daily without trying to make the most of them.
+I have always been frustrated to use migrations daily without trying to make the most of them.
 In this way I would like share 3 small tips/stuff I found interesting.